inkstitch/pyembroidery/README.md

 Translate, Scale and Rotate occur in that order.
 If you want finer grain control over these they can be modified on the fly with middle-level commands.

 long_stitch_contingency sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.

-Writing to SVG:
-This is largely for testing purposes, it's not a binary writing format.
-But, it's entirely needed for testing purposes.
-There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.
-But, without some provably flawless method of exporting the data read, there's no clear way to guarentee a problem is within a reader or a writer.

-Writing to CSV:
-This is also largely for testing purposes.
-It prints out a workable CSV file with the given data.
-It will be encoded like a .DST file by default.

 Conversion:
 ---